Header Banner

 • Why it works: A unified platform prevents device conflicts and simplifies voice commands across your entire brownstone.

 2. Start with the biggest energy saver, a smart thermostat.
-These devices learn your routine and automatically adjust temperature, potentially saving 10-15% on heating and cooling costs, according to Home Smart Book.
-Most can be installed via phone app without professional help.
+These devices learn your routine and automatically adjust temperature, potentially saving ~8–15% on heating and cooling costs (Energy Star reports ~8% average; manufacturer studies show higher values in some cases).
+Most can be installed via a phone app without professional help.

 • If setup fails: Check that your brownstone has a C-wire, common wire, at the thermostat location, since older buildings sometimes lack this.